Carolinian people

-The immigration of Carolinians to Saipan began in the early 19th century, after most of the local Chamorro population had died, reducing them to just 3,700.
-They began immigrating by sailing mostly from small canoes via islands which were previously devastated by a typhoon.
-The Carolinians have a much darker complexion than the native Chamorros.
+The emigration of Refaluwasch to Saipan began in the early 19th century, after the Spanish reduced the local population of Chamorro natives to just 3,700.
+They began to emigrate, sailing in small canoes from the Carolines, which had been devastated by typhoons.
+Being indigenous to a more southern archipelago than the Marianas, they generally have a darker complexion than the native Chamorros.

 Genetics

-Carolinians from Saipan have the same lineages with Remathau on the outer islands of Yap.
+The Refaluwasch are Durums mixed and have the same lineages with Remathau on the outer islands of Yap.

-Some of the people on the islands are Chamolinians, who are a mixture of Chamorro and Carolinian heritage.
+Some of the people on the islands are Chamolinians, who have a mixture of Chamorro and Carolinian heritage.

-The Carolinians in the CNMI have a high rate of macrosomia which is where the infant is born abnormally large.
+The Refaluwasch in the CNMI have a high rate of macrosomia, where the infant is born abnormally large.

 Names

-Another name for Carolinians that isn't used that much is Repaghuluwósch.
-Another name that they called themselves in their own language was Falawasch in the 1800s.
-They may have used this name beyond this century.
+Carolinians are also known as Repaghuluwósch.
+They also called themselves Falawasch in the 1800s and may have used this name beyond this century.

-Personal and Surname Name Usage
+Personal and surname name usage

-Saralu is a Carolinian name.
-This name was used by a man named Clemente Saralu Taisacan who was a Carolinian fisherman of Rota.
-This was the maiden name of his Carolinian mother.
+Saralu is an example of a Carolinian name.
+This name was used by a man named Clemente Saralu Taisacan, a Carolinian fisherman of Rota, and was the maiden name of his Carolinian mother.

-In the 1950s and going back to Spanish era in certain cases used Spanish names.
-During this time and before it the people had three names.
-This may still be the case today in the 2020s.
-They had a Spanish Christian name for the individual.
-The parents decide what name to give them.
-The second name will be Carolinian.
-The parents or another relative that's older will decide this name.
-The third name will be surname also Carolinian.
+In the 1950s dating back to Spanish era, some people used Spanish names.
+Before and during this time, people had three names; this may still be the case today.
+The first name is a Spanish Christian name for the individual chosen by the parents.
+The second name is Carolinian, also chosen by the parents or another older relative.
+The third name or surname is also Carolinian.

-Children are given the surnames of their fathers as of the 1950s but this wasn't always the case.
-Soon before this children will get either the mother's or father's surname.
+Before the 1950s, children received either the mother's or father's surname; now, children are given the surnames of their fathers.
 Brothers usually have different family names.

-Some men have nicknames, often a joking name that friends use.
+Some men have nicknames, often a joking name used by friends.

-German personal and last names are possibly used in this community due to German colonial era in the Northern Marianas.
+German personal and last names may be used in this community due to the German colonial era in the Northern Marianas.

-On the islands of Saipan and Tinian there are Carolinian or Chamorro families with Japanese surnames.
-There are several of these families with these names.
+On the islands of Saipan and Tinian, there are several Carolinian or Chamorro families with Japanese surnames.